kataras/build-a-better-web-together/mail.md

 **Example**

-> Note that this is not working (panic: EOF) until you define your own (host,port), username, password and recipients.
+> Note that this is not working (panic: EOF) until you define your own  host ,port, username, password and recipients.

 File: ` ./main.go `
 ```go